GyoniA/AnomalyDetection/README.md

 ### Progress

 Looked into which deep learning models work best for anomaly detection, and found that Transformer models work really well for tabular data (like the credit card fraud dataset).[[3]](#3)
 Added a Transformer model to the project and compared it with the other models.
+Looked for data generation methods that can be used to generate synthetic data for anomaly detection.
+Potential data generation methods:
+- Synthetic Minority Over-sampling Technique (SMOTE) (Like I tried previously)
+- CTGAN (Conditional Tabular Generative Adversarial Networks) [[4]](#4), implemented in the SDV library [[5]](#5).
+Could be used for expanding small but labeled datasets
+- Faker library with extra providers [[6]](#6) could be used to turn anonymized data into fake data

 ### Next week's goals

 - Tune parameters of models (especially Transformer)
+- Use data generation methods to improve model performance